influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/storageGridEventSource.md

 withApiURL(apiURL)
 ```

-APIURL is the url of the storagegrid api.
+"APIURL is the url of the storagegrid api."

 ### fn withBucket